Microlensing Black Hole Shadows: Summary

-Even though we have demonstrated the effect of microlensing on the boundary of the shadow, the formalism presented in this work is equally valid for the lensing rings as well.
-Microlensing will make the lensing rings larger, asymmetric, and shifted as compared to the true shape.
+Lastly, even though we have demonstrated the effect of microlensing on the boundary of the shadow, the formalism presented in this work is equally valid for an impact on the predicted gravitational lensing rings.
+Microlensing will make the lensing rings larger, asymmetric, and shifted as compared to their true shapes.